Andrettin/Wyrmsun/readme.txt

 - Added Norse Dock, Market, Temple and Watch Tower.
 - Added Dwarven Ballista Tower, an individual upgrade of their Sentry Tower.
 - Added Dwarven Cannon Tower, a technological upgrade of their Ballista Tower.
 Researching Gunpowder converts Ballista Towers into Cannon Towers.
-- Added Goblin Cataput Tower, an individual upgrade of their Watch Tower.
+- Added Goblin Catapult Tower, an individual upgrade of their Watch Tower.
+- Added Teuton Catapult Tower, an individual upgrade of their Watch Tower.

 * Civilizations
 - The Norse civilization is now playable.